quadur/foundryvtt-brinkwood/README.md

 Bonus action scores at character creation and Blood Alchemy types - and everything else ;)

 ### What's next?

+#### After-session priorities
+- [ ] !
+Fix clock actors.
+- [ ] Tooltips with action descriptions, pacts, exp triggers, ban usage etc.
+- [ ] Pact selection for characters.
+- [ ] Rollable Oath score.
+- [ ] Re-organize abilities: move selected to the top, colapse unused on characters (but not on masks).
+- [ ] Make tab selection more pretty/usable.

+#### TODO (later)

-- [x] The biggest annoyance right now are the bonus action scores from the professions/classes - this is a small thing but a nice QOL addition.
+- [ ] The biggest annoyance right now are the bonus action scores from the professions/classes - this has to have a separete system.
-- [x] Downtime action descriptions on a character sheet.
 - [ ] Rebellion record sheet.
 - [ ] Two-point mask abilities: Drink Deep and Multifaceted (along with crossmask ability selection).
-- [ ] Better popups.
 - [ ] Fay dossier sheet.
 - [ ] Overhauling sheet design.
-- [ ] Custom clock on sheets.
+- [ ] Custom clocks on sheets.
 - [ ] ???